-First type of ranch for sale in Montana to discuss, is cattle ranches.
+The first type of ranch for sale in Montana to discuss is cattle ranches.
 This is a working cattle ranch and realistically can be located anywhere in the state.
-Cattle ranches is for raising cows and calves, calves, bull operation or any type of mix.
+Cattle ranches are for raising cows and calves, calves, bull operation or any type of mix.
 The end result is the sale of the animal.
 Whether it is for meat production, adding to a herd or gene pool, or straight out reproduction by adding a bull, it is there to raise cattle.
-Anything else is a by product.
+Anything else is a by-product.
 Characteristics of a ranch for sale in Montana can vary.
 It can be lush and may require as few as 20 acres per head to feed or it could be sparse and require 100 acres per head.
-The ranch could have rivers, stock tanks or ponds, creeks or could be watered from wells.
-Cattle ranches for sale in Montana could also be a year round operation or, due to the weather, be a situation where calves are fed for several months, sold, and the ranch starts all over next year.
+The ranch could have rivers, stock tanks or ponds, creeks or could be water from wells.
+Cattle ranches for sale in Montana could also be a year-round operation or, draw to the weather, be a situation where calves are fed for several months, sold, and the ranch starts all over next year.
 Snow forces that issue of finding another place for winter range.
 Surprisingly, some of Montana is able to graze year round and snow is a limited factor.

 Ranch with Water